marcomusy/trackviewer/README.md

 While in the application press:
 ```
 - arrows to navigate
-  (left/right to change frame, up/down to change track)
+    left/right to change frame
+    up / down  to change track
-- mouse to rotate the scene in the left panel
+- drag mouse to rotate the scene in the left panel
 - right-click and drag to zoom in and out
-- left-click in the right panel to show closest tracks
+- click in right panel to show closest tracks
+- 1-9 (on keypad) or + to change volume channel
 - l to show track line
 - c to show closest ids
-- x to jump to track
+- x to jump to the closest track
-- t to input a specific track id (you need to click in your terminal)
+- t to manually input a track id
+- J to join the current track to a specified one
+- S to split the current track in half
+- W to write the edited track to disk
+- o to enable/disable drawing a reference spline
+- O to find tracks in the (anti-clock-wise) spline
+- p to print current mouse coordinates (in pixels)
 - r to reset camera
 - q to quit
 ```